Future-House/BixBench/README.md

 4. Compare model performance across different run groups defined in `config.py`
 5. Generate visualizations

-Trajectories are saved in the `bixbench_results/` directory as json files.
+The script will save the evaluation dataframe as a CSV file in the `bixbench_results/` directory as well as the plots.

 ## Zero-shot Evaluations & Grading